OSU-NLP-Group/UGround/README.md

 <h3>Updates</h3>

 - 2024/10/07: Preprint is arXived.
-Demo and code coming soon.
+Demo is live.
+Code coming soon.

 - 2024/08/06: Website is live.
 The initial manuscript and results are available.